teamfact/hcp-iot-api-node/README.md

 	.catch(function(error) { console.log(error.message)	});

 ```
-It's also possible to create entities by using the various `create` functions.
+And another one showing how to create a device type and after that, create a corresponding message type.
 The available fields can be read in the [official documentation](https://help.hana.ondemand.com/iot/frameset.htm?ad829c660e584c329200022332f04d00.html).

 ```js
 rdms.createDeviceType({ "name": "Device Type 1" })